 Access is through the BACK door down two steps near the garage.
 It has a code box and opens with the code we have given you.
 There is no key.

 There is damage to the A466 between St Arvans ( the village to Chepstow side of Tintern) and Tintern itself.
-This could affect arrivals to Tintern Abbey Cottage or to Foxes Reach from the M4 but is not likely to affect arrivals from the M5/M50
+This could affect arrivals to Tintern Abbey Cottage from the M4 but is not likely to affect arrivals from the M5/M50

-At the time of writing the damaged area has traffic lights which have next to no effect on your journey however we have heard that the road will be completely closed at some stage in Autumn 2018 and diversions will be in place.
+At the time of writing the damaged area has traffic lights which have next to no effect on your journey however we have heard that in spring 2019 the road will again be completely closed and diversions will be in place.
 We are advised that the work will start 8 April and the road will be closed for 7 weeks but open 19-23 April ( Easter weekend)

 At St Arvans village look for the Piercefield pub.
 After the pub is a stone fountain and a left turn signed Devauden, Trellech. .Take this left turn and uphill.